emesexochitl/Roseobacter/TDA_poststat/README.md

  * Statistical test is two sided

  ## How to use:
+* In command line: Rscript Stat_test_postTDA.R
+* Or the better is to use it in Rstudio

 ## Have questions or suggestions?
 Please contact me at emese.szabo@uni-oldenburg.de!